tomaszkacmajor/CarND-Vehicle-Detection/README.md

 ### Discussion

-The pipeline is possible to fail when there is a vehicle object which is not similar to any of objects present in vehicles dataset.
+The pipeline generally works fine.
+But it is possible to fail when there is a vehicle object which is not similar to any of objects present in vehicles dataset.
 The final result can be also worse in rainy conditions or during a night.
 As we can see in the output video, where vehicles occlude, the pipeline returns one big object instead 2 occluding cars.